ClementNerma/NightOS/docs/specs/ipc.md

 The process that creates the pipe gets both the SC and the RC, and is expected to provide one of them to another process.

-When a process is created, it gets several de-facto IUC:
+When a process is created, it gets several "forced" pipes:

 * The standard input ;
 * The standard normal output ;